Clint Bizzell: Post AFL

 Following his retirement from the AFL, Bizzell pursued an acting career.
 He obtained a five-week guest role as Adam Clarke in the Australian soap opera Neighbours.

 Along with his partner, former Channel 7 news presenter Jennifer Adams, Bizzell produces and hosts a TV travel series, Places We Go, which is broadcast on Network Ten.
 They have also written a book, Australia’s Top 100 Places To Go – The Ultimate Bucket List.

+In 2023, Bizzell was diagnosed with prostate cancer.